jmvanel/semantic_forms/doc/en/administration.md

 Link on [other tools for semantization](http://svn.code.sf.net/p/eulergui/code/trunk/eulergui/html/documentation.html#L3234).

 # SPARQL queries
-There is a web page for SPARQL queries, and also a real SPARL endpoint at URL /sparql for CONSTRUCT queries (see in README under Test about how to query with authentication).
+There is a web page for SPARQL queries, and also a real (compliant) SPARQL endpoint at URL `/sparql` for CONSTRUCT and SELECT queries (see in README in parag.
+Test about how to query with authentication).

 There is an HTML page for entering queries, in the /tools page.
 There are some example showing some queries that you can paste into your browser: